-In the US, Thanksgiving is a time when families and friends come together to reaffirm their love and appreciation for one another through the age-old custom of sharing food.
-Americans will eat more than 50 million turkeys on this day.
+In the United States, Thanksgiving is a time when families and friends come together to reaffirm their love and appreciation for one another through the age-old custom of sharing food.
+As mentioned earlier, Americans will eat more than 50 million turkey corpses on this day.

 The origins of the Thanksgiving celebration are not as blessed as most people think.
-Thanksgiving is a quintessentially American holiday, so much so that it is often considered one of their holy days and is almost universally celebrated by Americans around the world.
-Ironically, in truth, American families get together to celebrate one genocide (against Native Americans) by committing another (against turkeys).
+Thanksgiving is a quintessentially American holiday, so much so that it is not just a holiday, but really is one of our holy days, almost universally celebrated by Americans.
+Ironically, in truth, families get together to celebrate one genocide (against Native Americans) by committing another (against turkeys).
 How can people celebrate in good faith and conscience?

 On Thanksgiving Day, Americans give thanks for being the invader, the exploiter, the greedy, the colonizer, the thief, indeed the genocidaire.
 As Mark Twain points out in his War Prayer:

 Wishing and being thankful for one’s own success and victory is, at the very same time, wishing and being thankful for another’s defeat and destruction.

 Do Americans really want to make these kinds of wishes and give these kinds of thanks?

 I do not wish to belabor the disturbing history that Thanksgiving represents, mainly because most people reading this book will probably already be vegetarian and much more conscious in their eating habits.
 On Thanksgiving, however, I urge one and all to be consistent with the true spirit of the holiday by sharing pure food with love and respect for all of God’s creation.
 Do not conform to the bogus traditions perpetrated by the masses, but rather stand strong on principle, and make this day a day where you honor God and all creation for what it truly is—your larger spiritual family.